stevenaeola/gitpitch/prog/assessment_p5/PITCHME.md

 - Submit via duo
    1. a .zip file containing your code and documentation
    2. a .zip file containing the original code
-- Make a pull request to https://github.com/stevenaeola/Durham-p5-lib with your new component
+- Make a pull request to https://github.com/stevenaeola/Durham-p5-lib with your new component in a subdirectory

 ---